csinva/imodels/imodels/importance/readme.md

 For each fitted tree in the forest:

-1. Transform `X` using the tree stump features from the fitted tree, and append any additional engineered features (e.g., the raw `X` features) to this transformed dataset.
+1. Transform `X` using the learnt "stump" features from the fitted tree, and append any additional engineered features (e.g., the raw `X` features) to this transformed dataset.

 2. Fit a prediction model on this augmented transformed dataset to predict `y`.
 Here, we recommend fitting a generalized linear model (GLM) to leverage computational speed-ups.